 Over time, water heaters can start under-performing and lead to a variety of problems.
 Fixing the problem at the right time is important to ensure that you keep getting hot water at your convenience.
 Depending on the condition of the water heater, you might be required to repair or replace the unit.
 A professional, specializing in heating and air conditioning services, can inspect your heater to look for the problems and provide an appropriate solution.
-Here are four signs that there is something wrong with your water heater -The Heater is Giving You Less Hot Water
+Here are four signs that there is something wrong with your water heater -

 Every water heater has a limited life, generally 10 years.
 Once their life expectancy is reached, it’s normal for them to fail.
 If your water heater has aged, and it’s giving you less or no hot water, the unit should be replaced.

 As your water heater ages, minerals and sediments start building up inside the bottom of the tank, which can cause your heater to start making a popping noise similar to the sound of popcorn popping.
 As the sediment thickens, it eventually makes water heater even noisier and less efficient.
 It takes longer to heat the water through this sediment layer resulting in less hot water per hour and higher energy cost.
 This is a sign that your water heating appliance may need to be replaced soon.

 If you discover rusty, discolored or smelly water coming from your water heater, there are chances that it is rusting from inside, though it is also possible that your galvanized pipes are rusting.
 One way to find out where the problem is originating is to drain a few gallons of water from the cold side piping in your home.
 If the water doesn’t show rust, your water heater is the culprit—not the pipes.